tbendixen/freelist-tutorial/README.md

 `grateful-refs.bib` and `tutorial-bib.bib` contain the bibliographies.

-Note that due to the number of models, rendering the `.Rmd` files are quite computationally intensive and may take a day or two, depending on hardware.
+Note that due to the number of models, rendering the `.Rmd` files is quite computationally intensive and may take a day or two, depending on hardware.

 The `.Rmd` files require the following software and their dependencies: